textasdata/textasdata.github.io/about/governingstructure.md

 * <a href="http://dirichlet.net/">Hanna Wallach, Microsoft Research</a>
 * <a href="https://sites.google.com/view/leahcwindsor/home">Leah Windsor, University of Memphis</a>

+This board member list is current as of October 2022.
+Board membership last changed in December 2021.

 The Text as Data Association Constitution is <a href="http://textasdata.github.io/about/constitution.pdf">here (PDF)</a>.